-Sensational white-collar crime cases are regularly told in the international business press and studied in journals of ethics and crime.
+Sensational white-collar crime cases are regularly reported in the international business press and studied in journals of ethics and crime.
 White-collar crime is financial crime committed by upper class members of society for personal or organizational gain.
-White-collar criminals are individuals who tend to be wealthy, highly educated, and socially connected, and they are typically employed by and in legitimate organizations.
+White-collar criminals are individuals who tend to be wealthy, highly educated, and socially connected, and they are typically employed by legitimate organizations.

-This article addresses the following research question: What differences might be found between white-collar criminals detected by internal procedures versus white-collar criminals detected by external sources?
+This article addresses the following research question: What differences might be found between white-collar criminals conducting fraud versus white-collar criminals involved in other kinds of financial crime?
 This research is important, as studies of white-collar criminals so far has focused on case studies rather than statistical analysis of a larger sample.

-Definitions of White-collar Criminals
+Definitions of white-collar criminals

 Edwin Sutherland introduced the concept of "white-collar" crime in 1939.
-According to Brightman (2009), Sutherland's theory was controversial, particularly since many of the academicians in the audience perceived themselves to be members of the upper echelon of American society.
+According to Brightmani, Sutherland's theory was controversial, particularly since many of the academicians in the audience perceived themselves to be members of the upper echelon of American society.
 Despite his critics, Sutherland's theory of white-collar criminality served as the catalyst for an area of research that continues today.
 In particular differential association theory proposes that a person associating with individuals who have deviant or unlawful mores, values, and norms learns criminal behavior.
-Certain characteristics play a key role in placing individuals in a position to behave unlawfully, including the proposition that criminal behavior is learned through interaction with other persons in the upper echelon, as well as interaction occurring in small intimate groups (Hansen, 2009).
+Certain characteristics play a key role in placing individuals in a position to behave unlawfully, including the proposition that criminal behavior is learned through interaction with other persons in the upper echelon, as well as interaction occurring in small intimate groups.

-In contrast to Sutherland, Brightman (2009) differs slightly regarding the definition of white-collar crime.
+In contrast to Sutherland, Brightman differs slightly regarding the definition of white-collar crime.
 While societal status may still determine access to wealth and property, he argues that the term white-collar crime should be broader in scope and include virtually any non-violent act committed for financial gain, regardless of one's social status.
 For example, access to technology, such as personal computers and the Internet, now allows individuals from all social classes to buy and sell stocks or engage in similar activities that were once the bastion of the financial elite.

 In Sutherland's definition of white-collar crime, a white-collar criminal is a person of respectability and high social status who commits crime in the course of his occupation.
-This excludes many crimes of the upper class, such as most of their cases of murder, adultery, and intoxication, since these are not customarily a part of their procedures (Benson and Simpson, 2009).
-It also excludes lower class criminals committing financial crime, as pointed out by Brightman (2009).
+This excludes many crimes of the upper class, such as most of their cases of murder, adultery, and intoxication, since these are not customarily a part of their procedures.
+It also excludes lower class criminals committing financial crime, as pointed out by Brightman.

 What Sutherland meant by respectable and high social status individuals are not quite clear, but in today's business world we can assume he meant to refer to business managers and executives.
 They are for the most part individuals with power and influence that is associated with respectability and high social status.
-Part of the standard view of white-collar offenders is that they are mainstream, lawabiding individuals.
-They are assumed to be irregular offenders, not people who engage in crime on a regular basis (Benson and Simpson, 2009: 39):
+Part of the standard view of white-collar offenders is that they are mainstream, law-abiding individuals.
+They are assumed to be irregular offenders, not people who engage in crime on a regular basisii: